 How can I prepare hulled barley?

 Hulled barley makes for an inexpensive, filling and tasty option to add to meals.
 Once cooked, barley offers a chewy texture and pasta-like consistency due to its gluten content.
-Its preparation is similar to cooking rice but cooking time may take longer, typically between 50-60 minutes.
+Its preparation is similar to cooking rice (e.g. 2 parts water or other cooking liquid like stock to 1 part grain) but cooking time may take longer, typically between 50-60 minutes.